Friday, November 1, 2024

 When you say ‘academic’ do you refer to someone employed by an institution?
 I don’t.
 Not only.
 Are academics free to contribute to higher education when not in the employ of a university or college?
 Could one make a career of it, support a family or community?

 It is not about academic freedom.
 It is about the freedom of academics.
 It always has been.
 Step outside the boxes and "agitate" (don’t bargain), "challenge" (don’t assume), and perform your "vital social function" (don’t cloister in union offices).
 Without the freedom of academics, the institutional tools of our inheritance will continue to splinter us, interfere with us, and be used as authoritarian armament against us.
 Without the work of academics, these tools are nothing.
-Unionphiles think this makes their bargaining position stronger.
-It does.
+This is the definition of bitter irony, while unionphiles think this makes their bargaining position stronger.
+It does in a way.
 But dig deeper and notice how it makes my position stronger still.

 No comments: